thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 may happen in the event of a key compromise, loss, or other imperious reason.

-Immediate key rotation will cause some client requests to the server to fail until the client retrieves a new version of the directory.
+Immediate key rotation will cause some client requests to the server to fail until the client and mirrors retrieve a new version of the directory.
 The key directory endpoint is going to be placed under a higher load.

 Client requests are expected to fail.